dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 >
 >If you have an urgent issue that needs to be reviewed in a repository that
 >does not have a maintainer, or you haven't heard from the repository
 >maintainer for a period of time.
-Then it possible to ask for reviews from
+Then it is possible to ask for reviews from
 >the other community members or general maintainers via [Slack #DSC channel](/community/contact/).

 ### Write documentation

-All documentation is done in markdown.
+All documentation is done in Markdown.

 Updating documentation is done by sending in a pull request (PR).
 The same principles as fixing an issue or submitting a feature apply here:
 An issue should be created first.

->**NOTE:** The Wiki is updated from the pipeline so it cannot be updated
+_Note: The wiki is updated through a DevOps pipeline.
+Updates cannot be applied manually._
->manually.
-Any manually changes to the Wiki will be lost on next release.

 ### Submitting a new DSC resource